brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 All Qiskit related code is stored in the [`qiskit`](../qiskit/) subdirectory.

-There are Python scripts that implement abstractions of a monolithic quantum computer and a distributed quantum computer and that implement all three flavors of quantum Fourier transformation on these abstractions:
+There are Python modules that implement abstractions of a monolithic quantum computer and a distributed quantum computer and that implement all three flavors of quantum Fourier transformation on these abstractions: